The mystery of the falling haemoglobin

 Images and text by Genevieve Carbonatto

-AAA 2 Transverse view of aorta at the level of the graft trouser legs
+Transverse view at the level of the graft trouser legs

 Ultrasound shows a very large aneurysmal native aorta over 7 cm in diameter surrounding the endovascular graft.
 At the level of the trouser leg iliac graft there is extensive thrombus surrounding the trouser legs.